viktorteren/Seto/README.md

 **BDD**:  use a BDD to encode excitation closure constraint, enabling the direct decomposition into a set of FCPNs instead of iteratively search new FCPNs **(Under development, not completely implemented!!!)**

+**CHECK**: check if each derived FCPN/ACPN has a correct FCPN/ACPN structure

 ### Approximate algorithm using a script

 In the root folder the following script can be executed: